nytimes/backbone.stickit/README.md

 ### stickit
 `view.stickit(optionalModel, optionalBindingsConfig)`

 Uses `view.bindings` and `view.model` to setup bindings.
 Optionally, you can pass in a model and bindings hash.
-Note: you can only bind to a model once, any subsequent attempts to bind a previously bound model will unbind all stickit events, then rebind it (this gives you flexibility to re-render).
+Note, it is safe to re-render or call stickit multiple times, as stickit will match any previously bound selectors and their associated models and unbind them before reinitializing.

 ```javascript
   render: function() {